- Alan Joyce could be to Qantas what Captain Francesco Schettino was to the Costa Concordia.

-Australia needs to be aware of how much of our agricultural land we are selling, and to whom, so that we can maintain our food security.
-If we lose control over large areas of land, we may be faced with a shortage of viable agricultural land to produce our food.
+Australia needs to be aware of how much of our agricultural land we are selling and to whom, so that we can maintain our food security and food supply chain.
+If we lose control over large areas of land and food production, we may be faced with a shortage of viable agricultural land to produce our food.

 I have co-sponsored legislation to lower the threshold for scrutiny of foreign investment in agricultural land from $248million to $5million.
 What's more, the legislation spells out a national interest test, instead of the vague rubbish we have now.